 You can also modify your car to help compensate for age-related changes.
 For example installing special wing mirrors can improve your side vision if turning your head is a problem.

 Use the RACQ self-assessment questionnaire to check your current driving capability.

-If you decide to voluntarily surrender your licence or your licence is cancelled because of a medical condition, you may be eligible to receive an Adult Proof of Age Card free of charge as an alternative form of photo identification.
-Enquire at a transport and motoring customer service centre or call 13 23 80 for more information.
+If you voluntarily surrender your licence to us or it is cancelled because of a medical condition, you may be eligible to receive an Adult Proof of Age Card free of charge as an alternative form of photo identification.
+For more information enquire at a transport and motoring customer service centre or call 13 23 80.

 - Driving safely

 - Journey planning

 - Licensing requirements for drivers aged 75 and over

 - Support services for the loss of driving independence